 Of course, Lenoir was influenced by several brilliant engineer previously in order to improve his machine.
 For instance, he built on the work of Robert Street, and Philippe Lebon, who made significant contributions to the development of the gas engine.
 In November 1859, Lenoir filed his patent for the internal combustion engine, which he was able to sign in January 1860.
 Still, Lenoir’s invention had a few significant weaknesses.
 It used too much fuel and became way too hot when running.
 Too much effort was needed to develop a decent watercooling system.

 However, his combustion engine was a great success and was even demonstrated at the 1862 International Exhibition in London.
 Several contracts followed and Lenoir even built his engines in boats and invented his own automobile, the hippomobile which carried its own internal combustion engine.

-At yovisto, you may enjoy a short historical video on the development of Diesel Engines from the 1970s.
+At yovisto academic video search, you may enjoy a short historical video on the development of Diesel Engines from the 1970s.